List of Kinnikuman characters: Kinnikuman Mariposa

+Kinnikuman Mariposa's Team

 The Hawkman

 A birdman-themed Choujin, and the advance guard of Team Mariposa.
 The hawk upon his head is a separate organism who can attack in tandem with The Hawkman, as well as transform into other avians such as an owl.
 The Hawkman also possesses the ability to camouflage with his surroundings.
 He is defeated by Kinnikuman's Kinniku Driver.

 Mister VTR

 Mister VTR (ミスターVTR) is a camera-type Robo Choujin, and the second guard of Team Mariposa.
 He uses various video-related techniques, such as pausing and shrinking a foe as one would a video.
 While posing as a relay camera he records the fight between Kinnikuman and The Hawkman and afterwards fights and loses to Kinnikuman.
 However, after his defeat and right before he dies he takes the footage he had recorded of the Kinniku Driver and edits it, contributing to Mixer Emperor's victory.
 He is voiced by Toshio Kobayashi.